Bwar/Nebula/README.md

 <a name="Overview"></a>
 ## Overview

 Nebula is a flexible, high-performance business-oriented IoC distributed network framework developed in C++ language, designed for production environments.
-It supports multiple application layer communication protocols including proto3, http, https, http2, grpc, and websocket.
+It supports multiple application layer communication protocols including proto3, http, https, http2, grpc, cassandra, and websocket.
 Nebula makes it easy to deploy a fast and high-performance distributed service with C++, while keeping the same server architecture and APIs.
 NebulaBootstrap provides out-of-the-box integration with Nebula service, but can be easily extended to serve other types of application.

 Nebula is a production level framework and distributed solution project for instant messaging, data collection, real-time computing, message push and other applications, as well as web api services.
 There were production applications for instant messaging, data acquisition and real-time analysis on line now, and a recommendation engine application for a large user base will be born soon.
 By the way, using Nebula for toy-level projects is also good for learning network communication.
 Bwar welcomes more developers to join the Nebula project.